skelton-group/Phono3py-Power-Tools/Docs/phono3py-isotopes.md

   --mass-variances="1.97127e-04 3.44672e-03"
 ```

-We can now input these `--mass` and `--mass-variances` parameters into Phono3py:
+We can now input these parameters into Phono3py:

 ```bash
 $ phono3py --dim="2 2 2" --dim-fc2="3 3 3" --pa="0 1/2 1/2  1/2 0 1/2  1/2 1/2 0" \